-You provide the student with a mentor who is responsible for welcoming, guiding and evaluating the student (see also 'Internship guidance' later in this manual).
-Thomas More also provides an internship supervisor, who will contact you at the appropriate time to complete the online evaluation.
-We count on your ability to meet the deadlines provided for this purpose.
+You provide the student with a mentor who is responsible for welcoming, guiding and evaluating the student.
+Thomas More also provides an internship supervisor, whowill contact you at the appropriate time to complete the two online evaluations.
+We count on your ability to meet the deadlines provided for this purpose and to provide sufficient constructive feedback to the interns throughout his internship period.
 The internship contract further contains all necessary provisions.

-If you have any comments, questions or problems, please contact your internship supervisor or the Thomas More internship coordinators (contact details at the front of this manual).
+NOTE: Internships do not have to be remunerated, however there is always a possibility to provide an allowance or monthly remuneration to the student.
+It is up to the company to decide what to offer the trainee as an additional benefit.
+If you have any comments, questions or problems, please contact your internship supervisor or the Thomas More internship coordinators (contactdetails at the front of this manual).